Golden Nugget Lake Charles: History

 The casino opened to the public on December 7, 2014.

 In August 2022, Draftkings' announced a new sportsbook retail location within the hotel.
-The location opened September 1, 2022 and would be the largest Draftkings' retail sportsbook location in Louisiana.
+The location opened on September 1, 2022 and would be the largest Draft kings' retail sportsbook location in Louisiana.

 Facilities

 Gaming

 The casino floor at Golden Nugget Lake Charles features a 6-table poker room, 1,600 slot machines, 60 table games and high-limit gaming.

 Dining

 Golden Nugget Lake Charles offers more than a dozen restaurants and bars, including a number of Landry's-owned restaurants – Landry's Seafood, Vic & Anthony's Steakhouse, Saltgrass Steak House, Cadillac Bar & Grill, Grotto Ristorante, Lillie's Asian Cuisine, Claim Jumper Grill, The Buffet and others.
 The resort is also home to Louisiana's first Blue Martini, a Florida-based cocktail lounge.

 Golf

 The 242-acre resort is also home to an 18-hole championship golf course, with driving range, club house, pro shop and dining room.